SecondeJK/nexmo-developer/_documentation/en/number-insight/overview.md

 ## Getting Started

-This example shows you how to use the [Nexmo CLI](/tools) to access the Number Insight Basic API and display information about a number.
+This example shows you how to use the [Vonage CLI](/tools) to access the Number Insight Basic API and display information about a number.

 > For examples of how to use Basic, Standard and Advanced Number Insight with `curl` and the developer SDKs see the [Code Snippets](#code-snippets).